Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add features with contingent values/README.md

 ## How it works

-1. Create and load the `AGSGeodatabase` from the mobile geodatabase location on file.
+1. Create and load the `Geodatabase` from the mobile geodatabase location on file.
-2. Load the first `AGSGeodatabaseFeatureTable` as an `AGSArcGISFeatureTable`.
+2. Load the first `GeodatabaseFeatureTable`.
-3. Load the `AGSContingentValuesDefinition` from the feature table.
+3. Load the `ContingentValuesDefinition` from the feature table.
-4. Create a new `AGSFeatureLayer` from the feature table and add it to the map.
+4. Create a new `FeatureLayer` from the feature table and add it to the map.
-5. Create a new `AGSFeature` using `AGSFeatureTable.createFeature()`
+5. Create a new `Feature` from the feature table using `makeFeature(attributes:geometry:)`.
-6. Get the first field by name using `AGSFeatureTable.field(forName:)`.
+6. Get the first field from the feature table by name using `field(named:)`.
-7. Then get the `AGSField.domain` as an `AGSCodedValueDomain`.
+7. Then get the `domain` from the field as an `CodedValueDomain`.
-8. Get the coded value domain's `codedValues` to get an array of `AGSCodedValue`s.
+8. Get the coded value domain's `codedValues` to get an array of `CodedValue`s.
 9. After selecting a value from the initial coded values for the first field, retrieve the remaining valid contingent values for each field as you select the values for the attributes.
     i.
-Get the `AGSContingentValueResult`s by using `contingentValues(with:field:)` with the feature and the target field by name.
-    ii.
-Get an array of valid `AGSContingentValues` from `AGSContingentValuesResult.contingentValuesByFieldGroup` dictionary with the name of the relevant field group.
-    iii.
-Iterate through the array of valid contingent values to create an array of `AGSContingentCodedValue` names or the minimum and maximum values of a `AGSContingentRangeValue` depending on the type of `AGSContingentValue` returned.
+Get the `ContingentValueResult`s by using `contingentValues(with:field:)` with the feature and the target field by name. ii.
+Get an array of valid `ContingentValues` from `contingentValuesByFieldGroup` dictionary with the name of the relevant field group. iii.
+Iterate through the array of valid contingent values to create an array of `ContingentCodedValue` names or the minimum and maximum values of a `ContingentRangeValue` depending on the type of `ContingentValue` returned.
-10. Validate the feature's contingent values by using `validateContingencyConstraints(with:)` with the current feature.
+10. Validate the feature's contingent values by using `validateContingencyConstraints(for:)` with the current feature.
 If the resulting array is empty, the selected values are valid.

 ## Relevant API